Sotid/Kanjikan-server/README.md

 - **Add to bookmarks** As a user I can add a kanji to my bookmarks so I can read it again later
 - **Delete from bookmarks** As a user I can delete a kanji from my list
 - **Edit my profile** As a user I can edit my profile
-- **View Completed lessons** As a user I can see the lessons I've already done
 - **Search** as I user I can search for an English word and receive the translation in Japanese
+- **Other resources** as a user i can access other external learning resources

 ## Backlog

-User profile:

-- see my profile
-- change tournament mode to FFA
-- Add weather widget
-- lottie interactions
-- users can bet
-- add geolocation to events when creating
+- Create one quiz for every lesson
+- Keep track of completed lessons
+- Refactor code with Redux and hooks